sgtojd/RSA-Aircraft-A-benchmark-Dataset-for-Object-Detection-with-Anisotropic-Degradation/README.md

 </p>

 <p align="center">
   <em>Representative samples from RSA-Aircraft.
-The undegraded images shown in the paper figure are for visual comparison only and are not included in this public release.</em>
+If undegraded reference images are shown in the preview, they are only used for visual comparison and are not included in this public release.</em>
 </p>

 ---

 ## Release Scope

-This repository publicly releases the **simulated degraded images and oriented bounding-box annotations** used in Section 4.1 of our paper.
+This repository publicly releases the **simulated RSA-degraded images and oriented bounding-box annotations** used in Section 4.1 of our paper.

 **Released:**